 What is a settlement date?

 In simple words, the settlement date of a trade is the day the particular share entered in your Demat account and the trade got finalized.
-In case of most brokers, it is T +2 or Trading Day + 2 days.
+In the case of most brokers, it is T + 2 or Trading Day + 2 days.

 If you think your brokerage charges are expensive and you are thinking of moving to a discount broker, you might want to consider Upstox.
 We did an in-depth review of Upstox discussing every minute details of the broker which will definitely help you in making a decision.